Navigation Menu+

 It’s a draw.

 Zero Dark Thirty provides no endorsement of the (long discredited) idea that the CIA was not engaged in torture.
-It does supply some support to the theory that torture is unpleasant but it works, but it’s hardly a ringing endorsement.
+It supplies some support to the theory that torture is unpleasant but it works, but it’s hardly a ringing endorsement.

-The practical critique of torture, that it doesn’t work because it just ends up with the victims saying anything to make it stop, and then resources are wasted following up all the spurious leads, is touched on.
-That argument could be explored more in a film, but not one that wants to tell this story.
-The film is two and a half hours long already.
-It is still compressed and in places confusing, with a lot of intertitles trying to explain where the hell we are now.
+The movie touches on the practical critique of torture, that it doesn’t work because it just ends up with the victims saying anything they can think of to make it stop, and then you waste resources following up all the spurious leads.
+A movie could explore that argument more, but not if it wants to tell this story.
+The film is two-and-a-half hours long already.
+Even so, it’s compressed and in places confusing, with a lot of inter-titles trying to explain where the hell we are now.

 The climax of the film is really the go-no-go decision.
 The actual raid is not particularly well done.
 The tension evaporates, because we know what’s going to happen and it happens too slowly.
 I might even have been tempted to stay with Maya’s point of view during the raid (she’s back in Afghanistan waiting to identify the body).
 The final lurch from espionage thriller to war film is stylistically difficult, and not helped by the fact that the helicopters have more personality than the soldiers, who simply don’t get enough screen time to establish themselves as individuals.

-There are various minor quibbles with the realism of the film, the search and the raid are both known to have been substantially more complicated than shown on film, but this is very much the official story, neither the CIA nor the US military will have compromised any secrets in facilitating its making.
-But if you want to know in precise detail what happened then you’d be better reading a book.
+There are various minor quibbles with the realism of the film, the search and the raid are both known to have been substantially more complicated than shown on film, but this is very much the official story, and neither the CIA nor the US military will have compromised any secrets in facilitating its making.
+If you want to know in precise detail what happened, you’d be better off reading a book.
 In the end, the viewer should remember that despite the documentary feel, this is not actually a true story, just a loose interpretation based on biased sources.

 Zero Dark Thirty: Alternative Movie Poster

 This is my design for an alternate, more minimalist Zero Dark Thirty poster.
-The tagline is based on something Dan says to one of his prisoners: “This is what defeat looks like, bro.
+I based the tagline on something Dan says to one of his prisoners: “This is what defeat looks like, bro.
 Your jihad is over.”
 Click the image to see more of my alternative spy thriller posters.

 Zero Dark Thirty: My Verdict

 Mixed.
-There are some great scenes.
-The tracking of the courier through the Islamabad souk for example is excellent drama.
-The tension is ratcheted as high as possible considering we know what’s going to happen.
+There are some impressive scenes.
+The tracking of the courier through the Islamabad souk, for example, is excellent drama.
+The movie ratchets the tension as high as possible considering we know what’s going to happen.
 Jessica Chastain gives a fine performance.
 But the supposed climax of the film, the raid on bin Laden’s compound, is actually a bit of a dramatic fizzle.
 And well, you know, there’s the torture thing…

 Want to watch it?